 \subsection{Staged Computation Allocation}

 Since the shared and unshared caches do not interfere with each other, xAttention divides the attention computation with common prefixes into a shared stage and an unshared stage.
-To maximize parallelism, xAttention computes the local attention scores and statistics (i.e., local maxima and sums) for the shared and unshared stages independently.
-It then applies \texttt{OnlineSoftmax} to produce the final logits, followed by post-processing to generate the outputs.
-Inspired by FlashAttention~\cite{dao2022flashattention}, we further decompose the computation into tiles and distribute them across hardware units.
+To maximize parallelism, xAttention computes the local attention scores and statistics (i.e., maxima and sums) for the two stages independently.
+The merging stage applies \textit{OnlineSoftmax} to produce the final logits, followed by \textit{post-processing} to generate the outputs.
+Inspired by FlashAttention~\cite{dao2022flashattention}, we decompose the computation into tiles and distribute them across hardware units.

 Figure~\ref{fig:allocation} illustrates the pipeline parallelism of attention computation across hardware hierarchies.
 To improve data locality and avoid frequent cross-CG synchronization, each of the three stages exclusively occupies a CG during execution.
-In both the shared and unshared stages, computations from different tiles are fused using \texttt{batchmatmul}, with the \texttt{batchmatmul} and \texttt{Softmax} operations assigned to the MCU and VCU, respectively.
-Because the \texttt{Softmax} depends on the results of the \texttt{batchmatmul}, the MCU and VCU within each CG operate in a pipelined parallel manner.
+In both shared and unshared stages, computations from different tiles are fused using \textit{batchmatmul}, with the \textit{batchmatmul} and \textit{Softmax} operations assigned to the MCU and VCU, respectively.
+Because the \textit{Softmax} depends on the results of the \textit{batchmatmul}, the MCU and VCU within each CG operate in a pipelined parallel manner.
 However, different CGs do not have interdependencies and can therefore execute in an embarrassingly parallel fashion.
-Regarding the merging stage, \texttt{OnlineSoftmax} and \texttt{Post-processing} are deployed on the MCU and VCU, respectively.
-Since the merging stage depends on the partial logit results, it forms a pipelined execution across CGs with the preceding stages.
+Regarding the merging stage, \textit{OnlineSoftmax} and \textit{Post-processing} are deployed on the MCU and VCU, respectively.
+Since the merging stage depends on the partial logit results generated by \textit{Softmax}, it forms a pipelined execution across CGs with the preceding stages.
 The merging stage employs a soft-synchronization mechanism, setting flags in the workspace so that the CG assigned to this stage spin-waits until the required data becomes available.